ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 How to Choose the Right Form

-Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) is classified as T1 Preferred in the FormulaForge formulary — our top recommendation for Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®).
-It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-tier forms.
+Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) is classified as Preferred Form by FormulaForge — our top recommendation for Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®).
+It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

-When choosing a Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) supplement, look for the S1 (best absorption) bioavailability tier on the label or formulary listing.
-T1 Preferred forms have the strongest research-backed evidence for efficient absorption.
+When choosing a Iron (as Ferrous Bisglycinate Chelate) (Ferrochel®) supplement, look for the S1 (best absorption) bioavailability tier on the label.
+Preferred Forms have the strongest research-backed evidence for efficient absorption.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.